AndreyRainchik/Writeups/35c3 junior/README.md

 The challenges and their sources can be found [here](https://junior.35c3ctf.ccc.ac/challenges/ "link to the ctf"), and hopefully everything is still there.
 The IP addresses and ports for the challenges have changed since the CTF ended, so I'll update any scripts I provide to work for the new information.

+## Wee, Paperbots!

+Many of the challenges in this CTF revolved around a custom web application called [Paperbots](http://35.207.132.47 "The web application") which uses the Wee programming language to allow a user to "write different types of programs, from instructions for a robot, to games and interactive art".
+The source code for the web application was found at [/pyserver/server.py](./files/wee_server.py "Source code for the web application").
+If a particular flag involved this site, I will mention it in the writeup.

 ## Pwn

 ### Poet

-This flag involved a server hosting a [binary file](./files/poet.bin "The vulnerable binary file") that asks for a one-line poem and a poet, and then will generate a score for that poem.
+This flag involved a server at 35.207.132.47 port 22223 hosting a [binary file](./files/poet.bin "The vulnerable binary file") that asks for a one-line poem and a poet, and then will generate a score for that poem.
 To get the amazing prize, our poem must score exactly 1000000 points, and then we'll get the flag.

 ```
 $ nc 35.207.132.47 22223